Mary-Tyler-Moore/gatsby-starter-deck/src/slides/01-intro.md

 ![Logo](./logo.png)

-## A mobile application available of IOS and Android.
+## A mobile application available on IOS and Android.

 ---
 ## User Onboarding